 Should a Landlord Require Renters Insurance?

-Lessens the threat of a lawsuit.
-If a tenant doesn’t have renters insurance and their belongings face damage because of an event that’s covered by your insurance policy, they may try to claim that you’re responsible for covering the cost of damage to their property.
-But if you require renters insurance, you can avoid heading to court since their renters insurance will cover their personal property.
+If a tenant doesn’t have renters insurance and their personal belongings face damage due to an event occurring on your property, they may try to claim that you’re responsible for covering the cost of those damages to their property.
+But by requiring tenants to have renters insurance, you can potentially avoid legal challenges over tenant personal property losses — since their renters insurance will typically pay for damages.

-Filters out tenants.
 If a tenant can’t afford renters insurance, can they afford to pay rent?
-Requiring renters insurance helps you find good tenants who are more likely to pay rent on time.
+As a property manager, requiring renters insurance helps you find good tenants who are more likely to pay rent on time.

 How Your Tenants Can Get Renters Insurance

-So how can your tenants acquire renters insurance?
+So how can your tenants pick up renters insurance?
 It’s simple.
-They likely have car insurance for their vehicle — all they need to do is go online or call up their insurance company and add it to their policy.
-In fact, they could even get a discount for bundling insurance products, like having a car insurance policy and renters insurance policy with the same company.
+They likely have car insurance for their vehicle — so, all they need to do is go online or call contact their insurance company and add a renters policy.
+In fact, with American Family, they can get a discount for bundling insurance products.

 Renters insurance is affordable for your tenant too — it often costs no more than one dinner out per month!
-When you educate your tenant on the benefits of renters insurance, they’ll likely be more susceptible to your requirement.
-It’ll save both of you headaches down the road!
+When you educate your tenant on the benefits of renters insurance, they’ll likely be more receptive once they understand it’s value.
+Renters coverage can save both of you headaches down the road!

-Learn more about why your tenants need renters insurance and then make sure your landlords insurance is doing its best to protect your units by connecting with an American Family Insurance agent.
-They’ll walk you through your policy and ensure you’ve got the customized coverage to protect everything you work hard for.
+Learn more about why your tenants need renters insurance and then make sure your commercial landlords insurance is also doing its best to protect your units by connecting with an American Family Insurance agent.
+They’ll walk you through the benefits of your coverages to help ensure you’ve got a customized policy that best protects everything you’ve worked hard for.